How can I change my contact details?

 Step 1 – Notify us at a BOQ branch

-You will also need to identify yourself with photo identification (i.e. licence, proof of age card, passpost).
+You will also need to identify yourself with photo identification (i.e. licence, proof of age card, passport).

 Step 2 – BOQ will review the Estate

 BOQ will conduct a review of accounts and facilities held by the deceased.
-Depending on the amount of funds in the deceased person's account, and the State or Terriroty in which the account is held, you may need to provide additional information.
+Depending on the amount of funds in the deceased person's account, and the State or Territory in which the account is held, you may need to provide additional information or take further steps (such as applying for a Grant of Probate or Letters of Administration).

 Step 3 – BOQ will write to you